laurent22/massren/README.md

 ## Features

-- Rename multiple files using your text editor.
+- Rename multiple files using your own text editor.
+It should work with any text editor, including vim, emacs, Sublime Text and even notepad.

 - Undo - any rename operation can be undone.